presents

 - Prophylactic vena cava filter insertion in severely injured trauma patients: indications and preliminary results.

-- Recent advances in the diagnosis and lytic therapy of PE.
+- Recent advances in the diagnosis and lytic therapy of pulmonary embolism.

 - Thrombolytic therapy for postoperative pulmonary embolism.